Family Food Garden may collect a share of sales or other compensation from the links on this page.

 - Learning what your Persephone days will increase your success.

-How to Plant your Fall and Winter Garden: Garden Planning
+How to Plant your Fall and Winter Garden

 The planning stages are important when timing your fall and winter garden.
 In general, you want to know *roughly* when your first fall frost is and count back the weeks so you know when to plant your crops.
 You’ll need to look at your seed packets and then also add some time for the colder shorter days ahead.
 If you wish to learn more about garden planning check out my book and keep reading for some more resources (some of them free!).